 Buy a Live Tree

 Stores like Home Depot sell potted trees.
 You can decorate them then replant them after the holidays.
+If you’re in the Los Angeles area, check out The Living Christmas Company.
+They will bring you a healthy live tree and pick it up once the holidays are over.
 Decorate your living tree with stuff you have.
 Photos, concert ticket stubs, cookie cutters, twine, and any crafts your kids make in school, all make great Christmas tree ornaments.

 Adopt a Christmas Tree

 San Diego has a great adopt a Christmas tree program where “elves” deliver live trees before Christmas and pick them up again afterward to be replanted.
 If you live in the San Diego area, hurry because they are already almost sold out.
-Many cities offer similar programs, so do some research on Google or call around and find out who sells live trees.
+Many cities offer similar programs, so do some research on Google, post on Craigslist, or call around and find out who sells live trees.

 Decorate A Tree In Your Yard